josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/README.md

 # Agentic Design Patterns - Complete Real-World Projects

-This directory contains **complete, production-ready implementations** of all 21 design patterns from the Agentic Design Patterns book.
+This directory contains complete, production-ready implementations of all 21 design patterns from the Agentic Design Patterns book.
 Each project demonstrates a specific pattern with a practical, runnable application.

-## 🎉 All 21 Patterns Implemented!
+## All 21 Patterns Implemented

-### ✅ Core Patterns (Chapters 1-8)
+### Core Patterns (Chapters 1-8)

 1. **Chapter 1: Prompt Chaining** - `chapter1_prompt_chaining/`
    - **Project**: Document Analysis Pipeline